twinfoundation/framework/packages/web/docs/reference/classes/Jwk.md

 `string`

-The alg to be used.
+The alg to be used, defaults to jwk.alg.

 #### Returns